 When You Can’t Do Everything: Overcoming Homeschool Burnout

 I put away all plans and ideas of what should be done for the rest of the week.
-All expectations were thrown in the trash along with my empty M&M’s package.
+All expectations were thrown in the trash along with my empty M&M package.

-If I continually pour from my own cup into everything else, my cup ends up empty.
-That’s when I find myself hiding behind the bedroom door (the bathroom works well too) stuffing chocolaty goodness into my face.
+If I continually pour from my cup into everything else, my cup ends up empty.
+That’s when I find myself hiding behind the bedroom door (the bathroom works well too), stuffing chocolaty goodness into my face.

 Dealing with Homeschool Burnout

-Granted, I tend to go through cycles where I put my needs on the back burner and forget about them until the smoke from the fire catches my attention and I quickly reach for the salt to put out the flames… Am I the only one that does that?
+Granted, I tend to go through cycles where I put my needs on the back burner and forget about them until the smoke from the fire catches my attention, and I quickly reach for the salt to put out the flames.

-I really should be better about my own needs and as I get older I am making progress.
-At this rate I should be a PRO at parenting and personal care by the time I’m 721…too ambitious?
+I really should be better about my own needs, and as I get older, I am making progress.
+At this rate, I should be a PRO at parenting and personal care by the time I’m 721…too ambitious?

 Was that the droid I was looking for?

-Taking the time to fill your own cup can be stressful.
+Taking the time to fill your cup, as a homeschool mom, can be stressful.
 I know I feel like I’m letting other things slide, and I am!
-That’s the whole point really…letting other things go so that I can regroup and recharge.
+That’s the whole point of letting other things go so that I can regroup and recharge.

 - Find the Fun.
 Art, Music, Cooking, Movies, Dancing, Playing Games…these are all fun!
 My children enjoy all of these and learn tons while doing them.
 Strewing interesting items like puzzles, books, and science experiments can help bring excitement back into your homeschool!

 I don’t think anyone is immune to burnout regardless of their homeschooling philosophies or methodologies.
 We are all in the trenches of parenting trying to do our best as we do it all.
-Parenting and homeschooling isn’t for the faint of heart, but it is oh so worth it!
+Parenting and homeschooling aren’t for the faint of heart, but it is oh so worth it!

 How do you overcome homeschool burnout?